BoogieHauser/grandmas_recipe_box/agile_artifacts/SprintReview_Dec1.md

 Suggestions:
 * Further down the list
   * Share recipes
-  * Add recipes to a calnedar
+  * Add recipes to a calendar
-  * filter by cook time
+  * Filter by cook time
 * Stakeholder has suggested that they are more interested in *functionality* than *style*